 161, Rich W2VT

 webmaster Note - More information on the First Class Operator's Club can be found at

 FOC Home Page

-The next regular meeting of the NJDXA will be held on Friday, February 14, 2015 at 8:00 P.M. at the Morris County Police and Firefighters Academy on West Hanover Avenue in Parsippany.
+The next meeting of the NJDXA will be held on Friday, July 8, 2016 at 8:00 P.M. at the Morris County Police and Firefighters Academy on West Hanover Avenue in Parsippany.

 The meeting is in room 139 in the Academy.
 Park in the main lot and as you pull in the entrance will be straight back through the double doors.
 Turn left to room 139.